AresWei/Automated-scripts-and-processes-for-diffusion-models/README.md

 # Automated-office

-**This is a python script I use in my office work.
+**This is a python script I use in my work.
 I wrote these scripts for different situations and combined with GPT.**

-These are scripts I wrote about practical problems I encountered in my actual work.
-If they help you, I will be very happy.
+Non-programming major, these are automation scripts I wrote for real problems I encountered at work.
+If it really helps you, please light a star for me.
+I will continue to update and improving.
 Most of the main work is related to images and data information, so the scripts are written around these areas.
 All scripts are created based on python language.
-If you are a novice, please install the python library first and add it to your environment variables
+If you are a novice, please install the python library first and add it to your environment variables.

 python installation address：https://www.python.org/
 Find "Downloads", select the environment that suits you and click download (it is recommended to download the latest version)